shanecelis/shanecelis.github.com-defunct/_posts/2013-05-20-why-im-trying-literate-programming.md

 beginning where collaborators are shut out of participating because the edifice one builds becomes an inscrutable labyrinth; however, literate programming may be a double-edged sword due to it raising the barrier to entry.
-But I haven't gotten the chance to actually test this out yet.
+I haven't gotten the chance to see whether literate programming helps or hurts a project.
 My current projects are solo so far, but I am enjoying trying to program literately.
 There is a grandeur in this kind of programming.